hnefatl/dissertation-project/journal.md

 `NameGenerator` monad transformer, to ensure we carry the same counter around throughout the compiler, and don't lose it on the way from renaming to dependency analysis during typechecking.

+Typeclass instances.... ruin this.
+They don't provide any new symbols (relevant class provides them all), but the compilation order depends on type information: we need to compile eg. `instance Foo [a]` after `instance Foo a` if the first uses the 2nd definition in its implementation.
+Thinking of resolving this by using on-demand typechecking of
+instances: if we search for an instance and can't find it, we typecheck it then.
+Still need to ensure all symbols used in the definition have been compiled (eg if 1st def uses `all`).

+Maybe combine with: instances have their defined symbols as being free, use a fresh variable name as the bound variables like with `HsPWildCard`.
+Forces instances to be after their classes, and makes them after any of their free variables.
+Then do on-demand typechecking, with the flakey hopeful guarantee that all the necessary non-typeclass definitions have already been checked.
+Win-win?
+Find out next episode.

 ## Type Checking

 Current approach is to traverse the parse tree and build up variable->type variable mappings, with constraints